Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

 \section{Weakly interacting Bose-Bose mixture: drag and excitations}

-In this section we explore the effect of the drag on the elementary and collective excitations of a weakly interacting Bose-Bose mixture.
-We compute the drag by means of the formalism of the previous section.
-Then, making use of sum rules, we calculate the full beyond mean field correction to the frequencies of spin waves and of the spin dipole collective mode.
-Quite generally, the drag results in a change in the frequency of excitations in the spin channel.
+In this section we put the linear response formalism to test in the case of a weakly interacting Bose-Bose mixture.
+In subsec.~\ref{subsec:bogoliubov} as a benchmark for our formalism we compute the drag in the weakly interacting mixture reproducing a known result \cite{FilShe}.
+Then in subsecs.~\ref{sec:sound} and \ref{sec:dipole} we make use of sum rules to compute the effect of the drag on collective excitations.
+We calculate the full beyond mean field correction to the frequencies of spin waves and of the spin dipole collective mode.
+The drag results in a change in the frequency of excitations in the spin channel.

+Even though we focus on the specific case of a weakly interacting Bose-Bose mixture, the procedure we take in this section can be applied in principle to other systems where the effect could be more sizeable.